polywrap/documentation/src/docs/tutorials/create-wraps/default-plugins.md

 title: Default plugins
 ---

-Polywrap plugin wrappers extend the capabilities of Wasm wrappers.
-Some plugin wrappers come included in the Polywrap client by default:
+Polywrap plugins extend the capabilities of wraps.
+Some plugin wraps come included in the Polywrap client by default:

 - Ethereum Provider
 - Filesystem